 Izunuma and Uchinuma (‘numa’ 沼 means ‘marsh’ or ‘wetlands’ in Japanese) are two interconnected freshwater lakes that lie in an alluvial plain of the Hasama River, which extends from the Kitakami River running through northern Miyagi Prefecture.
 The area was recognised under the Ramsar Convention (an international treaty for the conservation and sustainable use of wetlands) in 1985 and plays a vital role in sustaining the livelihoods of local residents.

 Due to its shallow waters (the deepest part measuring only 1.6 metres) the wetland has created the perfect environment for lotus flowers to flourish in summer, and the perfect habitat for migratory birds to shelter in winter.
-The area experiences little snowfall meaning the waters do not freeze and the surrounding rice-fields provide ample food for various species of White-fronted Goose, as well as the Whooper Swan and Tundra swan (80% of these birds who migrate to Japan in winter will visit the Izunuma area).
+The area experiences little snowfall meaning the waters do not freeze and the surrounding rice-fields provide ample food for various species of White-fronted Geese, as well as the Whooper Swan and Tundra swan (80% of these birds who migrate to Japan in winter will visit the Izunuma area).

 Photo credit: Tome City Homepage